cloudamqp/terraform-provider-cloudamqp/docs/resources/trust_store.md

 * `url`    - (Required) URL to fetch trust store certificates from.
 RabbitMQ will periodically fetch CA certificates from this URL.
 * `cacert` - (Optional) PEM encoded CA certificates used to verify the HTTPS connection to the trust store URL.
+This is a write-only field, updates are only applied when `version` is incremented.

+### File Block

+The `file` block supports:

-This is a write-only field - changes are only applied when `version` is incremented.
+* `certificates` - (Required) Unencrypted PEM-encoded and x.509 formatted leaf certificates.
+This is a write-only field, updates are only applied when `version` is incremented.

 ## Attributes Reference